Microsoft: Free Windows 7 security updates for 2020 election

 “If an important patch comes out three to four weeks before an election, it causes us to wait to implement because we can’t interfere in the election process that is already in motion,” said Louisiana’s top election official, R. Kyle Ardoin, at the commission forum.

-The commission, in a statement, praised Microsoft’s extension of free support.
+The commission, in a statement, praised Microsoft’s move.

-“Election administrators and advocates had rightly voiced concern that budget limitations would hinder their ability to pay for extended Windows 7 support and could lead to election security challenges,” the statement said.
+“Election administrators and advocates had rightly voiced concern that budget limitations would hinder their ability to pay for extended Windows 7 support and could lead to election security challenges,” the commission said.
 “Voters can now cast their ballots with confidence.”

+Maria Dill Benson, a spokeswoman for the National Association of Secretaries of State, said in an email that “receiving this support will be a huge help to many.”

 Critics say the situation is an example of what can happen when private companies, with commercial interests, ultimately determine the security of election systems with a lack of federal requirements or oversight.